Popsiccllee/cv_test/README.md

 ## 📧 Contact

-For questions, suggestions, or feedback, feel free to reach out via email: [your-email@example.com](mailto:your-email@example.com).
+For questions, suggestions, or feedback, feel free to create an issue.

 We hope these templates help you create a polished, professional CV and motivation letter that makes a strong impression.
 Best of luck with your applications! ✨